 The crucial element in the design of fishing gear for glass eels is that it does not allow the eels to become trapped in the mesh - this leads to mechanical injuries which eventually leads to mortality even if such injuries are not immediately visible.
 For the cod end and for hand-held nets, this is generally solved by ensuring that the mesh size is small enough so that no part of the glass eel fits through.
 For the rest of a towed net, the mesh size can either be small enough as above, or large enough that glass eels can pass through without injury (in practice, most swim away from the mesh, ensuring that they remain in the net).
-For the cod end, we have been prescriptive about mesh size, but for the remainder of the net, fishermen may find their own solutions, as long as they fulfil the criterion of not causing injury or abrasion.
+For the cod end, we have been prescriptive about mesh size, but for the remainder of the net, fishermen may find their own solutions, as long as they fulfil the criterion of not causing injury or abrasion and/or refer to the France Good Fishing Practice Guide.